MTHFR stands for methylenetetrahydrofolate reductase – a crazy long word!

 The most important thing to remember is that glutathione, your body’s most powerful detoxifier, is produced from methionine.
-So, if you can’t convert homocysteine into methionine, you’re stuck with low levels of glutathione and high levels of homocysteine and your body is left holding on to many toxins that you are exposed to, which can lead to a ton of health problems like heart disease, osteoporosis, and some neurological diseases.
+So, if you can’t convert homocysteine into methionine, you’re stuck with low levels of glutathione and high levels of homocysteine and your body is left holding on to many toxins that you are exposed to, which can lead to neurological issues like ADHD, Autism, Anxiety, Depression, and an array of other health problems.

 How to Discover if You Have an MTHFR Mutation

-The signs that you might have an MTHFR mutation are hidden behind other conditions, but some of them include poor response to supplements, fibromyalgia, and anxiety.
+Signs that you might have an MTHFR mutation or that your body isn’t methylating properly could be hidden behind other conditions like poor response to supplements, fibromyalgia, and anxiety.
 You might also experience mood disorders and depression related to serotonin deficiency, increased allergies and asthma due to a lack of methylation, and increased risk of birth defects when pregnant due to DNA methylation issues.

 - ADHD (Attention Deficit Hyperactivity Disorder)